MSc Financial Services Management

-Our part time MSc Financial Services Management has been created for those who wish to commence or develop their career in the Financial Services sector.
+Our MSc Financial Services Management has been created for those who wish to commence or develop their career in the vibrant Financial Services sector.

-The course aims to provide you with the skills and attributes needed to become a fully rounded financial services sector professional.
-It will help to prepare you to work in a wide variety of roles in areas such as marketing, project management, finance, risk, compliance and transformation/change.
+Taught by academics who have many years experience of working with the growing financial services sector in Wales on live projects, the course aims to provide you with the skills and attributes needed to become a fully rounded financial services sector professional.
+It will help to prepare you to work in a wide variety of roles in areas such as marketing, project management, finance, risk, compliance, and transformation/change.

 You will develop knowledge and understanding of models, techniques, theories and advanced trending practices pertinent to the financial services sector and the skills to critically evaluate and apply them in the workplace to create value.

-This core year will provide an introduction to the diverse financial services sector and develop knowledge and skills that are relevant to the workplace.
-The Applied Research Methods module will introduce the critical analysis and evaluation skills needed at masters’ level and help prepare you for the written coursework as well as the research project that will be undertaken in year 2.
+Initial modules will provide an introduction to the diverse financial services sector and develop knowledge and skills that are relevant to the workplace.
+The Research Methods module will introduce the critical analysis and evaluation skills needed at masters’ level and help prepare you for the written coursework as well as the research project that will be undertaken on completion of the taught modules.

 Students will have the opportunity to gain an externally accredited project management qualification for an additional fee.
 They will be able to choose between:

-A minimum 2:2 Honours degree from a UK university, or recognised EU equivalent qualification.
+A minimum 2:2 Honours degree or an equivalent international qualification may also be acceptable.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.